If weight loss is your goal, you’re probably familiar with the low carb diet.

-Congrats on missing the entire point of the article.
+That’s fantastic, but it appears you’ve missed the entire point of the article.

 Q: I disagree with all of this!!
 My favorite low carb guru disagrees with all of this, too!!

 Wow, I’m so completely and utterly shocked to hear this.
-I would have thought for sure that you would have immediately changed your opinions, beliefs and recommendations.
+I would have thought for sure that you would have immediately changed your opinions, beliefs, and recommendations.
 The fact that you didn’t is truly hard for me to believe.
 I don’t know what to make of this.
 How will I ever find the strength to go on.

 Q: What about Gary Taubes and his popular books?

 Q: What about insulin?
 I always hear the low carb people talking about insulin?

 I’d recommend checking out James Krieger’s series of articles about insulin starting here.

 Q: What about the “type” of carbs we eat?
 Doesn’t that matter?

 Strictly in terms of fat loss and fat gain?
 And with all else (e.g. calorie intake, protein intake, fat intake, dietary adherence, etc.) being equal?
 Nope.
 There’s no meaningful difference.
 You’ll lose or gain the same amount of body fat regardless of whether the carbs you eat are “good” or “bad” or “simple” or “complex” or “high glycemic” or “low glycemic” or whatever else.
 (I cover this topic in detail in my comparison of Brown Rice vs White Rice.)